gecio/gecio.github.io/docs/_optimist/guided_tour/step22/index.en.md

 +--------------------------------------+-------------------+------+--------------------------------------------------------------------------------+--------+--------+
 ```

-If the recordsets are active we can use the designated DNS servers
+If the recordsets are active you can use the designated DNS servers:

 * dns1.ddns.innovo.cloud
 * dns2.ddns.innovo.cloud